 This Code of Conduct is applicable to all “Signing Parties” as defined by the University’s AIP, which includes all student-athletes who participate on each of the University’s NCAA-sanctioned Division I intercollegiate athletics teams; all coaches and all managers of any of the University’s NCAA-sanctioned Division I intercollegiate athletics teams; all University staff and other University and Athletics Department employees who are directly involved with any of the University’s NCAA-sanctioned intercollegiate athletics teams; the University’s Board of Trustees, individually and collectively (the “Board of Trustees”); the President of the University; and all members of the Athletics Director’s Executive Committee.

 For purposes of this Code of Conduct, an individual is “directly involved” with a University NCAA sanctioned Division I intercollegiate athletics team if such individual directs, controls or assists with any such team’s activities and has a reasonable likelihood of recurring personal interaction with both varsity student-athletes and coaches resulting from his or her employment responsibilities.

 The Penn State Principles

 Our Core Values are reflected in the following Penn State Principles, which were developed to embody the values to which we expect our students, faculty, staff, administration, trustees and alumni to adhere.
 The University also is deeply committed, however, to freedom of expression.
 Thus, the Penn State Principles do not constitute University policy and are not intended to interfere in any way with an individual’s legally-protected academic or personal freedoms.
-We expect, however, that all Covered Persons will endorse these common principles voluntarily, to the extent applicable to them, thereby contributing to the traditions and scholarly heritage of Penn State left by those who preceded them, and will thus leave Penn State a better place for those who follow.
+We expect, however, that all Signing Parties to this Code of Conduct will endorse these common principles voluntarily, to the extent applicable to them, thereby contributing to the traditions and scholarly heritage of Penn State left by those who preceded them, and will thus leave Penn State a better place for those who follow.